w3c/did-wg/WorkMode/getting-started.md

 # Welcome to the DID Working Group
 {: .no_toc}

-This document includes some information for new members ("*Newbies*") of the DID Working Group (DID WG).
+This document includes some information for new members of the DID Working Group (DID WG).

 Members of the WG, **especially new members** are encouraged to help maintain this document.